-Following a large scale community consultation period, we have prepared a Draft Local Strategic Planning Statement to capture the community's vision for the future land use and character of our area.
+Following extensive community consultation, we have prepared a Draft Local Strategic Planning Statement to capture the community's vision for the future land use and character of our area.

 The statement contains a snapshot of the City of Canada Bay's place and people, as well as what is unique about the area.
 It will inform how our neighbourhood looks 20 years from now, setting a future direction around things such as how land is zoned, the height of buildings, protection of trees, and more.
 This is followed by 84 Actions that we will take to achieve our Land Use Vision, as illustrated in the Structure Plan.

 The Local Strategic Planning Statement will set out: